 Where external valuation capitalisation rates have deteriorated, the Directors will consider if the average market capitalisation expansion appropriately applies to the market capitalisation rates of the remaining investment properties in determining the Directors' valuations.
-Additional valuations or desktop reviews may be sought.

 Where external valuation market capitalisation rates have improved, the Directors will, in the first instance, maintain the existing capitalisation rate and use the present net rent in determining the Directors' valuations.
 However, in the circumstance where the general improvements in market capitalisation rates in the external valuations is assessed to be relevant and significant to properties under Directors' valuation, a greater number of external valuations will be sought for consideration.